Throughout the ages parquet floors have featured in commercial buildings such as hospitals, factories, museums, libraries and hotels.

 Below I have selected the most popular parquet patterns on the market.

 Most high end flooring retailers will be able to offer these patterns in different sizes, grades and colours.

-The most popular amongst parquet designs and one of the most versatile.
+The most popular amongst parquet flooring designs and one of the most versatile.

-If you lean more to a traditional, vintage style interior, opt for smaller pieces with a rustic grade (more on grades later) to achieve that lived-in look.
+If you lean more to a traditional, vintage style interior, opt for smaller pieces of herringbone with a rustic grade (more on grades later) to achieve that lived-in look.

 Sizes for this option are usually 60mm(W)x100mm(L).

 Adding a distressed edge, will add texture and character to the floor and the space.

 For a more modern interior go for larger herringbone pieces in a prime grade to create a minimal and chic space.